ssec/polar2grid/py/polar2grid/doc/source/dev_guide.rst

 Data files and navigation files must have the same shape.
 It is also assumed that all data files have 1 pair of navigation files (latitude and longitude).
 Frontends should be called once per set of navigation sharing files.
-If it is desired or more efficient to break these navigation sets into smaller sets this is up to the glue script and must be made possible by the frontend.
+If it is desired or more efficient to break these :term:`navigation sets <navigation set>` into smaller sets this is up to the glue script and must be made possible by the frontend.

 The pieces of information in the metadata dictionary are listed below.
 All